- January 29, 2015

 Over time, I grew more timid about confronting subordinates with what I viewed as unsatisfactory performance.
 Instead, I would go into self-reflection and be frozen with self-doubt that rendered me unable to act.

-I then started employing my Questions Method to help me determine how much of a subordinate’s performance problem was a result of my mistake or lapse vs. how much the employee was responsible for.
+I then started employing the 7 Questions to help me determine how much of a subordinate’s performance problem was a result of my mistake or lapse vs. how much the employee was responsible for.
 This became the path to certainty and decisiveness for me.
 I was no longer frozen.

 How others reacted